Why Lease the Volkswagen Up?

 Market and Model

-Prices, as before, sit mainly in the £9,000 to £15,000 bracket, though the all-electric 'e-up!' will cost you just over £20,000, once the government grant has been substracted from its asking price.
+Prices, as before, sit mainly in the £9,000 to £15,000 bracket, though the all-electric 'e-up!' will cost you just shy of £23,000.
 As before, there's a choice of either three or five-door bodystyles and the option of a semi-automatic robotised clutch-less 5-speed gearbox as an urban alternative to the usual 5-speed manual.
 And again, the main combustion engine trim levels are 'take up!', 'move up!' and 'high up!'.
 Across the range this time round, there are new exterior colours and a range of roof, design and colour packs to match them.
 Plus buyers can choose from a range of customisable dashboard designs and specify a 300W BeatsAudio sound system.
 Smartphone integration's better too.
 Bear in mind that the bottom end of the pricing spectrum gets you a very basic car indeed, so most will want to find an extra £1,000 to get themselves into mid-spec 'Move up!' trim.
 Here, you get the freshly developed media-savvy 'Composition' radio system, a USB port, an enlarged multi-function display and a customised "Black Cube" design dashpad as standard.
 The 'high up!' models add ambient lighting, a customised dashpad, heated front seats, a multifunction steering wheel, six loudspeakers, fog lamps with integrated static cornering lights and 15-inch 'Radial' alloy wheels.
 Air conditioning still comes as standard on this top variant.

 Cost of Ownership